Contact Dr Julieanna Powell-Turner

-She has worked on environmental related projects globally for institutions including the Asian Development Bank (ADB), United Nations Environment Programme (UNEP), Department for International Development (DFiD), Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), European Commission and UK government.
+She has worked on environmental related projects globally for institutions including the Asian Development Bank (ADB), United Nations Environment Programme (UNEP), Department for International Development (DFiD), Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), European Commission, the NDA, and UK government.
 She has extensive experience of working in international Defence, and in China and Mongolia, where she contributed to the creation of an enabling environment for sustainable growth relating to resource efficiency, as well as advising government on appropriate Natural Resource Management.
 During her time at Cranfield Defence and Security she was Head of Environmental Science, Senior Research Fellow, Senior Lecturer and MSc Course Director.
 Julieanna is a Chartered Environmentalist (CEnv), Chartered Waste Manager (MCIWM), Chartered Engineer (CEng), Chartered member of the Institute of Logistics and Transport (CMILT) and a Member of the Institute of Environmental Management and Assessment.

 She holds a joint PhD in Civil Engineering (University of Sheffield, Ruhr Universität) sponsored by UKAEA, an MSc in Environmental and Ecological Science (Lancaster University) and a BSc (Hons) in Environmental Science (Lancaster University).